FPC CORONAVIRUS RESPONSE PROJECT

 Members and friends who have participated in these trips through the years have experienced the strong Christian faith of indigenous peoples and thereby strengthened their own faith.
 It is in the Developing World where Christianity currently experiences its greatest growth.
 The trips have helped spiritually equip church members and friends for service in Virginia Beach and elsewhere closer to home.
 These trips are a tangible expression of following Jesus’ great commandment to love one’s neighbor as they love themselves.

-In October, 2018 First Presbyterian sponsored its first mission trip to Cuba through the Cuba Partners Network (“CPN”) of Presbyterian World Missions.
-Eleven people lived at the Presbyterian Church in San Nicolás, Cuba, a small town located east of La Habana.
-The group also had the opportunity to visit the seminary in Matanzas and to visit the city of La Habana.
-The primary focus of this trip was relationship building with the faithful Christians of that church whose faith has remained strong despite former years of adversity for the Christian church in Cuba.
-We ate with, worshipped with and recreated with the members of that congregation, including the youth.
-We conducted three days of Vacation Bible School and spent countless hours in one-on-one conversations with many members.
+In October, 2018, First Presbyterian sponsored its first mission trip to Cuba through the Cuba Partners Network (“CPN”) of Presbyterian World Missions.
+We returned in 2019.
+Members have lived at the Presbyterian Church in San Nicolás, Cuba, a small town located east of La Habana.
+The groups also had the opportunity to visit the seminary in Matanzas and to visit the city of La Habana.
+The primary focus of these trips has been relationship building with the faithful Christians of that church whose faith has remained strong despite many years of adversity for the Christian churches in Cuba.
+We have eaten with, worshiped with and recreated with the members of that congregation, including the youth.
+We have conducted Vacation Bible School and spent countless hours in one-on-one conversations with church members.

 You may make a donation through PayPal using credit cards, debit cards, bank accounts or a PayPal account.
 PayPal accepts MasterCard, Visa, American Express, Discover and most bank cards.
 A PayPal account is not required and all gifts are tax-deductible.